Zorba, Male Belly Dancer

 Lana is one of my dance sisters who has helped me quite a bit with technique and inspiration.
 If there is something artistic this lady can't do, I've yet to hear of it!
 Utterly gorgeous dancer, wonderful costumer, and fantastic painter and muralist.
 She can do a veil dance so beautiful, it literally brings tears to my eyes.
 She is one of only two dancers that I use the word "exquisite" to describe her dancing - the other being Fahtiem!

-She painted a beautiful mural in Janette's studio, as well as an exquisite painting that hangs above my piano.
+She painted a beautiful mural in Janette's studio, a very spiritual rendition of the Akropolis, as well as an exquisite painting that hangs above my piano.

 You can see more of her wonderful paintings and murals on Link opens in new window MuralsByLana.com!